The History of Skeeter Boats

 All Skeeter boats have been certified by the National Marine Manufacturers Association and meet all U.S. Coast Guard and American Boat and Yacht Council requirements.

-Our boats are fast and nimble while resisting listing, skipping or slipping as they bite into every turn.
+Our boats are fast and nimble while resisting listing, skipping, or slipping as they bite into every turn.
 Our deep-V hulls are built to give you maximum control in even the harshest conditions.
-And our new REACT™ keel feature (on Skeeter’s WX2190, WX2060, MX2025 and MX1825 models) takes your precision trolling and drifting even further by virtually locking the hull to the water and keeping you right where you want to be.
+With our REACT™ keel feature (on Skeeter’s WX2220, WX2060, WX2060F, and WX1910 models) takes your precision trolling and drifting even further by virtually locking the hull to the water and keeping you right where you want to be.

 Skeeter’s goal, to build boats that are engineered like no other, permeates everything we do—from our design and manufacturing methods to the courtesy we extend each time you walk into a dealership.
 From no-corners-cut construction all the way to the winner’s circle, Skeeter’s pursuit of perfection is evident in the best-engineered bass boats on the water today.